 The logs of an lvm volume provider consist of two parts:

-• The last N lines of the csilvm volume plugin log can be obtained through the following CLI command (assuming the lvm provider is on node a221eeb3-b9c0-4e92-ae20-1e1d4af25321-S40):
+Nlines of thecsilvmvolume plugin log can be obtained through the following CLI command (assuming thelvmprovider is on nodea221eeb3-b9c0-4e92-ae20-1e1d4af25321-S40):dcos node log --mesos-id=a221eeb3-b9c0-4e92-ae20-1e1d4af25321-S40 --filter=CSI_PLUGIN:csilvm --lines=NOr, you can SSH to the node and use

-• The Storage Local Resource Provider (SLRP) log, which is part of the Mesos agent log, records the communications between the Mesos agent and the csilvm volume plugin.
-It can be retrieved through:
+The Storage Local Resource Provider (SLRP) log, which is part of the Mesos agent log, records the communications between the Mesos agent and the

 journalctl -u dcos-mesos-slave | grep '\(provider\|volume_manager\|service_manager\)\.cpp:'